Pirares/Hello-/README.md

 # Atom Flight Manual

 This is the Atom book.
 Everything you need to know in order to use and hack Atom is in this Flight Manual.

 You can find this book online at: https://flight-manual.atom.io

-This book is open source under a Creative Commons license.

 [![atom-cover](https://cloud.githubusercontent.com/assets/378023/8718108/54c10686-2bdc-11e5-8d26-f7f807d63171.png)](https://github.com/atom/docs/releases/latest)